saitamasahil/skyscraper/docs/PLATFORMS.md

 ```

 You can display the number with their platform name on each of the three
-scraping sites with the script `peas_and_idmap_verify.py`.
-Find the script
+scraping sites in a more readable format with the script
-sibling to the Skyscraper executable.
-Below is a part of the output:
+`peas_and_idmap_verify.py`.
+Find the script sibling to the Skyscraper
+executable.
+Below is a part of the output (ScrS refers to the Screenscraper
+site):

 ```
 [...]